 For the early retirement of functioning equipment before its expected life is over (e.g., Appliance Recycling Programs), the Incremental Costs are composed of the Customer’s value placed on their lost amenity, any Customer transaction costs, and the pickup and recycling cost.
 The Incremental Costs include the actual cost of the pickup and recycling of the equipment (often paid for by a Program Administrator to a Program Implementation Contractor) because this is assumed to be the cost of recycling the equipment that would have been incurred by the Customer if the Customer were to recycle the equipment on their own in the absence of the efficiency Program.
 The payment a Program Administrator makes to the Customer serves as a proxy for the value the Customer places on their lost amenity and any Customer transaction costs.

 Incentives = Financial Incentives Paid to Customers + Incentives Paid to Third Parties.
+Because the full incremental cost of Measures is included in TRC cost-effectiveness calculations, incentives whose purpose is to reduce or offset the incremental cost of measures to participants are not included in TRC calculations.
+As discussed above, incentives paid to customers to offset a loss of service or amenity, rather than to defray incremental costs, can be a proxy for incremental costs.

 Financial Incentives Paid to Customers means payment made by a Program Administrator directly to an end-use Customer to encourage the Customer to participate in an efficiency Program and offset some or all of the Customer’s costs to purchase and install a qualifying efficient Measure, ultimately resulting in a reduction in the net price paid by the Customer for the efficient Measure.
 This rebate type of Incentive is often referred to as a downstream incentive which has the result that the net price to the Customer of an Energy Efficiency Program-sponsored Measure is reduced by the amount of the Incentive.